And How to Effectively Introduce New Technology

-A recent Forrester survey offers key recommendations for creating a sturdy trio between technology, people and culture, and we provide guidance on how brand managers can be strategic integrators in this white paper.
+Our recent Forrester survey offers key recommendations for creating a sturdy trio between technology, people and culture.

 Keep in mind that even with all the right marketing technologies in place, if the culture and people don’t work in harmony with the technology, then it’s a show-stopper.
 You must work with your culture’s capacity to adapt.
 The pace at which any change, including technology, is adopted dictates the rate of progress.

 Brand managers own the key relationships to bring everyone together, and they have the holistic view to understand the landscape at hand.
 A brand manager has that central position that is so key to introducing new technology and meaningful change.